splunk/public-o11y-docs/gdi/get-data-in/serverless/azure/instrument-azure-functions-nodejs.rst

       * - ``SPLUNK_REALM``
         - Your Splunk Observability Cloud realm, for example ``us0``.
 To find your Splunk realm, see :ref:`Note about realms <about-realms>`.
       * - ``NODE_OPTIONS``
-        - Specify NodeJS options to preload instrumentation module: ``--require ./dist/src/instrumentation.js``
+        - Specify NodeJS options to preload instrumentation module: ``-r @splunk/otel/instrument``

 #.
 Add any other settings you might need.